 NTSB Urges Better 911 Coordination by Pipeline Operators

 The question of what caused a leak in a liquid propane pipeline on Nov.
-1, 2007, near Carmichael, Miss., was answered Oct.
-14 by the National Transportation Safety Board after a long meeting dealing with two incidents, an air ambulance crash in Milwaukee in June 2007 and the Carmichael incident, in which 430,600 gallons of propane leaked.
-The ensuing gas cloud destroyed four homes, killed two people, and injured seven others.
+1, 2007, near Carmichael, Miss., was answered Wednesday by the National Transportation Safety Board after a long meeting dealing with two incidents, an air ambulance crash in Milwaukee in June 2007 and the Carmichael incident, in which 430,600 gallons of propane leaked.
+When the ensuing gas cloud ignited, the fire destroyed four homes, killed two people, and injured seven others.
 The meeting was available as a webcast.

 It also concluded that the American Petroleum Institute's Recommended Practice 1162 should explicitly identify 911 emergency call centers as emergency response agencies included in pipeline operators' public education programs.